owhager/GPBadger/RESEARCH/RATE_MY_PROF_DATA.md

 ### Results

 The first thing I did was I searched for "rate my professor APIs" and "rate my professor data scrapers" on Google.
 I came across a couple of Python data scrappers, but ignored them since our team chose to program our product in Java and Javascript.
-I then cam accross an npm package for an API wrapper that would wrap around Rate My Professor's graphQL calls.[^1]  I downloaded this package to a new branch in the repo and started following the starter code given in the README of the npm package's git repo.[^2]
+I then came accross an npm package for an API wrapper that would wrap around Rate My Professor's graphQL calls.[^1]  I downloaded this package to a new branch in the repo and started following the starter code given in the README of the npm package's git repo.[^2]

 After adding the starter code, I needed to install Yarn so I could run the suggested Yarn commands to install the dependencies needed in the module so I followed a yarn install tutorial.[^3]